open-cluster-management-io/open-cluster-management-io.github.io/content/zh/concepts/placement.md

 **API-CHANGE NOTE**:
-`Placement` and `PlacementDecision` API is upgraded from v1alpha1 to v1beta1, v1alpha1 will be deprecated in OCM v0.7.0 and planned to be removed in OCM v0.8.0.
+`Placement` and `PlacementDecision` API is upgraded from v1alpha1 to v1beta1, v1alpha1 will be deprecated in OCM v0.7.0 and planned to be removed in the future.
 The field `spec.prioritizerPolicy.configurations.name` in `Placement` API v1alpha1 is removed and replaced by `spec.prioritizerPolicy.configurations.scoreCoordinate.builtIn` in v1beta1.